-9.1 All registered Walking Bosses/Foremen and Supplemental Walking Bosses/Foremen that have worked 100 hours as a Walking Boss/Foreman shall participate in any and all PMA supervisor's seminar training programs.
+- 9.1 All registered Walking Bosses/Foremen and Supplemental Walking Bosses/Foremen that have worked 100 hours as a Walking Boss/Foreman shall participate in any and all PMA supervisor's seminar training programs.
 This training will include first aid, CPR, diversity and other regulatory required training.
-Satisfactory completion of this training is mandatory as a condition of employment and failure to participate in this training shall result in disciplinary action.
+Satisfactory completion of this training is mandatory as a condition of employment and failure to participate in this training shall result in disciplinary action. - 9.2 The PMA Training Department (per LOU 12/8/02, Supervisory Training Program) will conduct a supervisory training program for all new Walking Bosses/Foremen.
+The training program shall be a minimum of 5 consecutive work days.
+The current 10 day duration of the training program in Los Angeles/Long Beach shall remain in effect.